kubermatic/docs/content/kubermatic/v2.13/advanced/update_updates/_index.en.md

 This way known vulnerabilities can be handled directly.

 {{% notice note %}}
-**Note:** The automatic update only updates the control plane.
-Kubelets on the nodes still have to be updated manually.
+**Note:** The automatic update only updates the control plane. kubelets on the nodes still have to be updated manually.
 {{% /notice %}}